targendaz2/Mac-Set-Default-Apps/README.md

 > [!WARNING]
 > Please look at [default-browser](https://github.com/macadmins/default-browser) or [utiluti](https://github.com/scriptingosx/utiluti) instead of using MSDA.
-Both tools are much more actively developed, are are safer and easier to use.
+Both tools are much more actively developed, and are safer and easier to use.

 # Mac Set Default Apps (MSDA)